 What If I’m Not Completely Sure Who I Owe Money To?

-Some creditors won’t report your debt to a credit agency or credit reporting agency, and you may discover that a bill turns up on your front door quite unexpectedly.
-This is part of life, it is easy to forget who you owe money to particularly if you have moved or have lost contact with the creditor.
+Some creditors won’t report your debt to a credit agency or credit reporting agency, and you may find that a bill shows up on your front door quite unexpectedly.
+This is part of life, it is very easy to forget who you owe money to particularly if you have moved or have lost contact with the creditor.

-At Bankruptcy Experts Hobart we can help you to simply add the debt to your list of creditors, and after that have it written off, as long as the debt was incurred before you filed for bankruptcy.
+At Bankruptcy Australia we can help you to simply add the debt to your list of creditors, and after that have it written off, as long as the debt was incurred before you applied for bankruptcy.
 Call us to find out on 1300 795 575.

 18. I’ve Had a Motor Vehicle Accident.
 Will the Debt Be Covered in Bankruptcy?